allemago/allemago/README.md

 <summary><img src="https://api.iconify.design/material-symbols:folder-rounded.svg?color=%2300FF41" width="18" height="18" align="absmiddle"/> <b>𝗳𝘁_𝗹𝗶𝗻𝘂𝘅</b> — Build a minimal Linux distribution from scratch</summary>
 <br>

-Compiled a custom Linux kernel (>= 4.0), set up a compliant filesystem hierarchy, configured partitioning (root/boot/swap), bootloader (GRUB), init system (SysV/SystemD), and udev, with working network access.
+Built a fully functional Linux distribution from scratch — compiled the kernel, configured the bootloader, filesystem, and init system by hand.
+A deep dive into how an OS actually boots and runs, from bare metal to a working shell.

 </details>